Hypergeometric Functions over Finite Fields: Some Related Topics on Galois Representations

 In the primitive case, the normalized $_{n+1}\mathbb F_n$-hypergeometric function defined in \eqref{general_HGF} is the same as McCarthy's hypergeometric function over finite fields, when $\l\neq 0$.
 To be precise, in the primitive case

 We note that McCarthy's hypergeometric function is related to Katz's via (see Prop.
 2.6 of \cite{McCarthy})

-\section{Some related topics on Galois representations}
+\section{Some Related Topics on Galois Representations}

-In this section, we will interpret the finite field analogues of periods and hypergeometric functions using a Galois perspective.
+In this section, we interpret the finite field analogues of periods and hypergeometric functions using a Galois perspective.
 See books by Serre \cite{Serre1,Serre2} on basic representation theory and Galois representations.
 Readers can choose to skip this section as most of the later proofs can be obtained using the setup in the previous sections.
 The Galois interpretation gives us a global picture and allows us to predict the finite field analogues of classical formulas quite efficiently.
-The approach below is derived using work of Weil \cite{Weil}, and is used to reinterpret some results in \cite{WIN3a} on generalized Legendre curves.
-We believe the general picture is covered by Katz \cite{Katz}.
+The approach below is derived using work of Weil \cite{Weil} and is used to reinterpret some results in \cite{WIN3a} on generalized Legendre curves.
+See \cite{Katz} by Katz and \cite{BCM} by Beukers, Cohen and Mellit for related more general discussions on the topic.